Robert Morris University Illinois

 - Robert Morris University offers professional, career-focused education in a collegiate setting to diverse communities.
 Robert Morris University is an independent, not-for-profit, multi-location institution offering associate, baccalaureate, and graduate degree programs that focus on integrating theory and applications.
 Robert Morris University prepares students to be practitioners in their chosen fields, socially responsible to their communities, and a foundation for their families.

-- The teacher population of 129 teachers has declined by 49% over five years.
+- The teacher population of 129 teachers has stayed relatively flat over five years.

 |Robert Morris University Illinois||(IL) Community College Avg.|